logo

 Can Workers’ Compensation Benefits Be Stopped Without Warning?

-Workers’ compensation is a system established to protect workers and employers in the event of workplace injuries or illnesses.
-The benefits typically cover medical expenses, temporary or permanent disability payments, vocational rehabilitation, and death benefits for dependents.
-These benefits are designed to provide financial stability and support during a worker’s recovery period.
-In New Jersey, employers are required to provide workers’ compensation insurance coverage to their employees, ensuring they receive appropriate benefits in case of work-related accidents or illnesses.
+Workers’ compensation is a system established to protect workers and employers in the event of a workplace injury or illness.
+Benefits typically include coverage for medical expenses, disability payments, vocational rehabilitation, and death benefits for dependents.
+In New Jersey, employers must provide workers’ compensation insurance to ensure employees receive appropriate benefits after work-related incidents.

-To be eligible for workers’ compensation benefits in New Jersey, an employee must meet certain criteria.
-The injury or illness must have occurred while the employee was performing work-related duties, and it should be reported to the employer within a specific timeframe.
-The employee must also be able to demonstrate that the injury or illness was a direct result of their job-related activities.
+To qualify for workers’ compensation benefits in New Jersey, an employee’s injury or illness must have occurred while performing work-related duties, and must be reported to the employer within 90 days.
+The injury or illness must be directly related to job activities, and the employee must seek medical treatment from a physician authorized by their employer or the workers’ compensation insurance carrier.

-Workers’ compensation benefits in New Jersey can be provided on a temporary or permanent basis, depending on the severity and long-term implications of the injury or illness.
-Temporary benefits are intended to cover the period of recovery until the employee can return to work, while permanent benefits may be awarded if the injury or illness results in a permanent disability.
+Workers’ compensation benefits in New Jersey can be provided on a temporary or permanent basis, depending on the severity and long-term effects of the injury or illness.
+Temporary disability benefits cover the recovery period until the employee can return to work and are calculated at 70% of the worker’s average weekly wage, up to a maximum amount set by law.
+Permanent disability benefits are provided if the injury or illness results in a permanent disability and are classified as either partial or total, depending on the extent of the impairment.

-While workers’ compensation benefits are generally meant to continue until the injured employee has recovered or reached maximum medical improvement, there are situations where the benefits may be terminated.
-These circumstances include:
+While workers’ compensation benefits are generally meant to continue until the injured employee has recovered or reached maximum medical improvement (MMI), there are situations where the benefits may be terminated, such as:

-When a worker reaches maximum medical improvement, meaning they have recovered as much as possible or their condition has stabilized, workers’ compensation benefits may be adjusted or terminated.
-Your treating physician should make this decision, and it does not necessarily mean that all benefits will end.
+When a worker has recovered as much as possible or their condition has stabilized, benefits may be adjusted or terminated based on the treating physician’s assessment.
+This does not necessarily mean all benefits will end, but they may be modified.
+In New Jersey, the worker may receive a partial permanent disability award if they have any lasting impairments.

-If an employee is deemed capable of returning to work after an injury, either in their previous position or in a modified role, their workers’ compensation benefits may be adjusted or stopped.
-However, the employer must make reasonable accommodations, if necessary, to support the employee’s return to work.
+If an employee is deemed capable of returning to work after an injury, either in their previous role or in a modified position, workers’ compensation benefits may be adjusted or stopped.
+However, the employer must provide reasonable accommodations, if necessary, to support the employee’s return to work.
+The worker might transition to permanent partial disability benefits if they cannot earn as much as before their injury.

 In some cases, workers’ compensation benefits can be terminated if the injured worker fails to comply with medical treatment recommended by the authorized healthcare provider or if they engage in activities that are inconsistent with their claimed disability.
 It is important for employees to follow medical advice and cooperate with treatment plans to maintain their benefit eligibility.